falkr/ttm4175/pages/prep-iot-api.md

 ## Learning Goals

-Goals: After this week, you will be able to:
+:goals: After this week, you will be able to:

 - Read the documentation of an API and understand elements of it.
 - Understand *some* of the mechanisms of APIs.